taroxd/Windows-Utils/README.md

 Simply do nothing and exit.

-This program is used to replace unwanted executables in other softwares.
+This program is intended to replace unwanted executables in other softwares.

 ## WaitAndDoNothing